 Ideally, the NVR should be placed in a secure area with easy access to wiring access areas, such as a utility room.
 For businesses with an IT room or closet, this is the best place for the NVR.
 The NVR can tie into your existing cable and network infrastructure and can be rack mounted for a clean installation.

 Place the NVR in a dry, clean and well-ventilated location.
 Refer to the operating temperature range of the NVR to ensure compliance.
 Do not place the NVR in areas such as an attic or unfinished basement where it may be exposed to extreme temperatures moisture, heavy dust or dirt.

-The NVR does not require a monitor and mouse if it is connected to a local area network.
+After initial setup, the NVR does not require a monitor and mouse if it is connected to a local area network.
 The network connection will allow for remote operation via a web browser or the AvertX apps for Apple or Android devices.
 If you do plan to connect a monitor to the NVR, take into consideration the location of the monitor and the route for the cable.

 During a break-in, thieves will often attempt to search for and steal your video system’s recorder, thereby eliminating evidence of their crime.
 Because of this, we recommend placing the NVR in a location that can be secured, such as a locked closet or utility room.
 If you do not have access to such a location, we recommend placing it in a lockable DVR box or Server Rack, available online through many sellers.

 Since you don’t need to connect a monitor and keyboard to use an AvertX systems, the NVR can often be hidden in an inconspicuous location for considerable, but limited security.